Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 History of Design

 Design, in a broad sense, traces back to very ancient times.
 Some art historians even consider the markings made by early humans on cave walls as examples of design.
 Prehistoric designs, often executed in primitive drawing techniques, can be seen in the depths of Altamira Cave in Spain, Lascaux, Pre-Merl, and Dordogne in France, as well as in Dosheh and Mirmlas in Iran.
-Key shared features of these early designs include Simplification of forms, Alteration of proportions and Exaggeration of essential features in human, animal, and everyday shapes.
+Key shared features of these early designs includes the Simplification of forms, the Alteration of proportions, and the Exaggeration of essential features in human, animal, and everyday shapes.

 In ancient Greece, design served as a prelude to painting and sculpture.
 In ancient Eastern civilizations, including China, there was no clear distinction between design, painting, and calligraphy.
-In ancient Egypt, as evidenced by wall paintings, design was taught as a discipline and used symbolically in decorating tombs, temples, and palaces.
+In ancient Egypt, as evidenced by wall paintings, design was taught as a discipline and used symbolically to decorate tombs, temples, and palaces.

 Viewed from this perspective, many simplified stone, clay, and metal motifs created by humans throughout history also fall under the definition of design, reflecting its pervasive and foundational role in visual expression.